Nic Stone: Personal life

 Stone was born and raised in a suburb of Atlanta, Georgia.
 She has a degree in Psychology from Spelman College.
 She is African-American and is openly bisexual.
-After college, she worked in teen mentoring and moved to Israel for a few years.
+After college, she worked in teen mentoring.
+She moved to Israel for a few years.

 Career

 During a trip to Israel in 2008, Stone discovered that she wanted to become a writer when encountering a family with a story that fascinated her.
-Stone wrote her first novel for young adults in 2017, inspired by American young adult novelist Veronica Roth's Divergent series because it was the first series featuring black characters that she encountered that lives until the end.
+Stone wrote her first novel for young adults in 2017, inspired by American young adult novelist Veronica Roth's Divergent series because it was the first series featuring Black characters that she encountered that live until the end.
 That same book later landed her a literary agent.

 Dear Martin

 Her debut novel Dear Martin, about a high school senior in a predominantly white school who starts writing letters to Dr. Martin Luther King Jr. after he has a dangerous encounter with racist police officers, was sold as a proposal in a two-book deal and published in 2017 by Crown Books for Young Readers.
-Stone has stated she began writing her debut novel Dear Martin after the death of Jordan Davis, a 17-year-old black high school student who was fatally shot by a white man in a hate crime in 2017.
+Stone has stated she began writing her debut novel Dear Martin after the death of Jordan Davis, a 17-year-old black high school student who was fatally shot by a white man in a hate crime in 2012.
 The book debuted on the New York Times bestseller list at #4.
 It was also chosen as a finalist for the William C. Morris award in 2017 and received a starred review from Booklist.
 It has been published and translated in Germany, Brazil, Indonesia, The Netherlands, UK, Turkey, and Romania.
-Two years after it was first published, Dear Martin again hit the New York Times bestseller list, for Young Adult Paperbacks and at #1, in February 2020.
+Two years after it was first published, Dear Martin again hit the New York Times bestseller list, at #1 for Young Adult Paperbacks in February 2020.

 A sequel, Dear Justyce, about an incarcerated teen who is on trial for murder charges, was published in October 2020.
-Stone says she was not planning on writing a sequel. but encouraged by her publisher, and decided to write a book about a " black boy that everybody is afraid of."
+Stone says she was not planning on writing a sequel but was encouraged by her publisher, and decided to write a book about a "black boy that everybody is afraid of."

+A sequel, Dear Manny, was published in March 2025.

 Clean Getaway

-Her Middle Grade debut, Clean Getaway, illustrated by Dawud Anyabwile, was published by Crown in January 2020.
-It tells the story of an 11-year-old Scoob, who goes on a roadtrip with his grandmother.
+Her middle-grade debut, Clean Getaway, illustrated by Dawud Anyabwile, was published by Crown in January 2020.
+It tells the story of 11-year-old Scoob, who goes on a roadtrip with his grandmother.
 It received starred reviews from Publishers Weekly and Booklist, and debuted on the Children's Middle Grade Hardcover New York Times bestseller list, at #5.
 Stone says the inspiration for the novel was a Twitter headline about a shoplifting grandma in Atlanta who turned out to be an international jewel thief.